 If there is an area where you are continuously going over budget each month, it might be a good idea to consider reworking your budget itself.

-There are two pretty strait forward ways to figure out how to fix your budget:
+There are two pretty straight forward ways to figure out how to fix your budget:

 Instead of trying to stick to a strict budget that doesn’t work, allow yourself a little leeway and look for other areas in which you can cut back if necessary.